 Matthew 8: 8-9

 How does Jesus respond to him?

-Jesus indeed just had to "say the word" and all happened just as the man believed.
+Jesus indeed just had to "say the word" and everything happened just as the man believed.
 The soldier needed no great explanation, no ceremony, no special instruction -- he just needed Christ's word.
 That is what we need today as well.
-Are you willing to act on that word as this soldier did?
+Are you willing to act on Christ's word as this soldier did?

-Day 16- When the dead son was raised to life and given back to his widowed mother, the people were filled with awe and praised God.
+Day 16- When the dead son was raised to life and given back to his widowed mother, how did the people who witnessed the miracle react?